 Author, Explorer, Researcher, Teacher

-As of this morning, we’re excited to share that The Genesis Torah Tablet is officially available for purchase on Amazon.
+We’re excited to share that The Genesis Torah Tablet is officially available from Horeb Press.
 This New Release inaugurates our Torah Tablets Series, embodying our dedication to fostering a profound and enriching interaction with the Pentateuch’s text.

 This initiative, including the upcoming volumes of Exodus, Leviticus, Numbers, and Deuteronomy, is designed to offer a unique study experience.
 Tailored for enthusiasts of biblical studies with a special emphasis on a Hebraic perspective, the series merges traditional study methods with innovative approaches inspired by the popular trend of Scripture journaling, yet with a distinct Hebraic twist.